gkushang/cucumber-html-reporter/README.md

 Type: `Boolean`
 Default: `undefined`

 `true`: Stores the screenShots to the default directory.
-It creates a directory 'screehshot' if does not exists.
+It creates a directory 'screenshot' if does not exists.

 `false` or `undefined` : Does not store screenShots but attaches screenShots as a step-inline images to HTML report